 Christmas pudding is definitely a “Love it or hate it” thing.
-So with Stir Up Sunday coming up on the 22nd November, Waitrose has challenged me to create a Christmas pudding recipe with a twist, something that even Christmas pudding-haters will love…
+So with Stir Up Sunday coming up on the 22nd, I decided to create something that even Christmas pudding-haters will love…

 My first thought was “Add chocolate!!!” and to make it even more festive, I paired it with orange to create a Chocolate Orange Christmas Pudding.
 How can anyone not love this combination?